-Anime phrases and words are better known in the “subbed” versions of your favorite anime.
+There are always frequent and relevant phrases, sayings, and words in anime.
 Especially when they’re common and cliché.

-You do find them in dubbed series, but the original versions have better context, humor and pronunciation.
+You do find them in dubbed series, but the original versions have better context, humour and pronunciation.
 But we all know nothing beats the original.

 So let’s focus on that.
-The most common, original “anime phrases” you tend to hear in ALMOST every anime series.
+The most common, original phrases sprinkled throughout many anime series.

 Popular anime phrases and words: